 Please see www.amiqus.co/ICAS for further information.

 Anti-money Laundering Risk Assessment

-The new Money Laundering Regulations 2017 require all firms to conduct a firm-wide AML risk assessment.
+The Money Laundering Regulations 2017 require all firms to conduct a firm-wide AML risk assessment.

 ICAS has produced guidance on how to conduct these reviews, along with a template checklist and worked-case studies, with the view to supporting practitioners in conducting their first risk assessment.
 These forms are not mandatory and firms are allowed to develop their own template or use a proprietary checklist if preferred.